Is mandatory vaccination for sporting events legal?

 That same 1905 case is being used today in the arguments for mandatory COVID-19 vaccinations.

-When it comes to the Bills and sabers games, Erie County Executive Mark Poloncarz has said the vaccine mandate is to ensure the safety of all fans.
-But governor Cuomo has questioned the legality of such a move.
+When it comes to the Bills and Sabers games, Erie County Executive Mark Poloncarz has said the vaccine mandate is to ensure the safety of all fans.
+But Gov. Cuomo has questioned the legality of such a move.

-“I just think its early to make a decision months ahead, legally the state would have to sign off on it practically we tend to do it as a collaborative,” said Governor Andrew Cuomo.
+“I just think it’s early to make a decision months ahead, legally the state would have to sign off on it, practically we tend to do it as a collaborative,” the governor said in a conference call with the media.